pupil-labs/pupil-docs/src/neon/README.md

 ## Glasses & Companion

-This section gives an overview of Neon, as well as of the Companion device and Neon app.
+This section gives an overview of Neon, as well as of the Companion device and Neon Companion app.
 It also contains guides on how to handle the hardware, e.g. how to swap frames.

 <div class="pb-4">
   <v-btn